Procurement lead time: Definition, formula, and how to reduce it

 Why lead time matters in procurement

 Lead time is a critical factor in procurement that directly impacts cost efficiency, supplier relationships, and inventory management.
-When lead times are unpredictable, businesses risk stock shortages, delayed production schedules, and higher operational costs due to expedited shipping or last-minute sourcing.
+When lead times are unpredictable, your business risks stock shortages, delayed production schedules, and higher operational costs due to expedited shipping or last-minute sourcing.

 The 3 primary stages of procurement lead time

 Procurement lead time consists of three critical stages, each affecting the overall efficiency of sourcing and supply chain operations.
-Understanding these phases helps businesses identify bottlenecks and improve procurement workflows.
+Understanding these phases helps you identify bottlenecks and improve the procurement process lifecycle:

 1. Pre-processing: Sourcing and approval